blackswordsman7/fun-fair/README.md

 - Sanchay sees Sachin on the list and accepts the game by betting 0.01 ether too. <br>
 - Sachin confirms and the game starts. <br>
 - Sachin and Sanchay make their moves, one after each other. <br>
-- If one of them wins, he or she can withdraw 0.02 ether from the contract. <br>
+- If one of them wins, that player can withdraw 0.02 ether from the contract. <br>
 - If the game ends in a draw, both users can withdraw their respective money i.e. 0.1 ether. <br>

-### Original vision of fun-fair

-- Leveraging crowd wisdom to hit schelling point and find the TRUTH.

-### Motivation

-- According to the stats of DApp reviewing websites, and consensys blogs.
-The blockchain mainstream adoption and increase in  DAU (Daily active users) can be enhanced by Games, and casinos.

-### Aim

-Create a gaming SDK, where gamers can clash with each other, and eventually put some skin in the game to make it more competitive.

 ## How to set it up ?